 Hands on time is only about 10 minutes and rise time is 1 hour plus 10 minutes or so.
 Oven time is about 13 minutes.
 So, compared to dough that is kneaded and rises once or twice this is a quick flatbread!
 (It’s all relative isn’t it!)

 The recipe credit goes to Chef Lynn Crawford from her book At Home with Lynn Crawford.
 Based on this recipe I would love to try them all!

 The original recipe calls to grill it which would be awesome but I did it in the oven.
 The beauty of flat bread is -you can do so many different things with it.
-I wanted to try the new middle eastern spices I just picked up – za’atar, which is an awesome mixture of sumac, sesame and other spices, and dhukka, which is an Egyptian spice mix featuring hazelnut or almond, sesame, cumin among other things.
+A classic presentation is to just sprinkle sesame seeds over the top before baking but I wanted to try the new middle eastern spices I just picked up.
+Za’atar is an awesome Middle Eastern mixture of sumac, sesame and other spices, and Dhukka, which is an Egyptian spice mix, features hazelnut or almond, sesame and cumin among other things.

 You can use za’atar to season all kinds of dishes.
 So far I have put it on chicken and this flat bread.
 It is a bit reminiscent of oregano but it is so much more!
 When I bought it at the middle eastern market they sell it in a big bag because it is such a staple of middle eastern cooking.

 Dhukka comes in a much smaller packet.
 You can dip any rustic bread or flat bread in oil and then the dhukka mix.
 You can also use it garnish a plain hummus.